jaumesola/install_oracle_java/README.md

-Updating Java JRE + on Linux Mint (and hopefully other similar systems)
+Updating Java JRE + Firefox plug-in on Linux Mint
 --------------------------

 See usage by executing it with no parameters.